RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 It is expected that the languages keys in the metadata and statement files agree.

-The default language for BAPCtools is English, but multiple languages can be specified at various points of the tool, typically using the `--languages` flag or configuration files.
+The default language for BAPCtools is English, but multiple languages can be specified at various points of the tool, typically using the `--lang` flag or configuration files.

 ## Creating a contest

 In short,

-1. configure `languages` in `.bapctools.yaml`.
+1. configure `lang` in `.bapctools.yaml`.
 2. add a skeleton for `problem.LANG.tex` in `skel/problem/statement`.

-### Configure `languages`
+### Configure `lang`

-To create a contest supporting French, Dutch, and Luxembourgish, set the configurartion key `languages` to the list `['nl', 'fr', 'lt']`.
+To create a contest supporting French, Dutch, and Luxembourgish, set the configurartion key `lang` to the list `['nl', 'fr', 'lt']`.
 Configuration keys can be set in many ways, see **Personal configuration file** in the BAPCtools documentation, but an easy way is to create a new contest:

 ```sh